alexfernandez/package-quality/README.md

 ## Measuring Quality

+Any objective measurements of quality are going to be flawed one way or another.
+`package-quality` only attempts to give some indications about quality, not be an absolute rating on which to bet your farm.
+If you don't agree with our ratings, please [help us improve them](https://github.com/alexfernandez/package-quality/pulls)!

+### Algorithm

 The following factors are considered when calculating the quality of a package:
   - Versions quality (v): the more versions a package has, the more quality it is.
 We calculate v as ```v=1-1/total_number_of_versions```
   - Downloads quality (d): the more downloads a package has, the more quality is it.
 We calculate d as ```d=1-1/number_of_downloads_last_year```